-VETERANS: We are accepting applications for veterans at this time.
-Please be aware that your disability MUST be service related and you must have served in the US Military to quality for the Veteran Program.
-Wait time for a service dog is approximately 1 year.
+VETERANS: We are not accepting applications for veterans at this time but hope to open slots again in late 2022.
+Please be aware that your disability MUST be service-related and you must have served in the US Military to quality for the Veteran Program.
+Wait time for a service dog is over 1 year.

 If you are looking for a service dog, please visit Assistance Dogs International for a list of alternative programs that might meet your needs.